dojo/docs/dojo/data/api.Read.rst

     //        Method to inspect the item and return an array of what attributes of the item were used
     //        to generate its label, if any.
 This function is to assist UI developers in knowing what
     //        attributes can be ignored out of the attributes an item has when displaying it, in cases
-    //        where the UI is using the label as an overall identifer should they wish to hide
+    //        where the UI is using the label as an overall identifier should they wish to hide
     //        redundant information.
     //
     //    item: